-Mindy Kaling Wows In A Rainbow Dress In New Photo
+Mindy Kaling Wows In A Rainbow-Colored Dress In New Photo

 “I love the uncooked chicken on the grill that’s not on haha!” remarked another person.

-As The Inquisitr previously reported, Kaling may be practicing social distancing during the pandemic but she has still been showing off many stunning outfits on social media in recent weeks.
+As The Inquisitr previously reported, Kaling may be practicing social distancing during the pandemic, but she has still been showing off many stunning outfits on social media in recent weeks.
 On Friday, the comedian took to Instagram to show off a beautiful orange dress while celebrating National Tequila Day.

 In her caption, she expressed how much she enjoyed having the excuse to get all dressed up.